AathreyaG/reactai-starter/solution.md

 **CI/CD Recommendations:**

 - Implement AWS CodePipeline and CodeBuild for continuous integration and continuous deployment, automating testing and deployment processes to streamline delivery from development to production environments.

+These updates provide a comprehensive view of how the architecture is adjusted to incorporate the delete functionality, ensuring that all components are aligned with the new requirements.